 | Match importance | WSPDynamic — tournament finals weighted 3× over friendlies | Fixed weighting by confederation |

-| Margin of victory | WSPGoal difference multiplier — a 5-0 win ranks higher than 1-0 | Win is a win; score doesn't matter |
+| Margin of victory | WSPGoal difference multiplier (capped at 3 goals) — a 3-0 win counts the same as a 7-0.
+Real dominance, not minnow-bashing. | Win is a win; score doesn't matter |

 | Data depth | WSP125+ years, 309 national teams, every competitive match on record | Varies; recent results weighted more heavily |